Colgate-Palmolive Pension Residual Annuity $332M Settlement

 No. You do not need to submit a claim form to receive benefits from this class action settlement.

-If the Court grants final approval and the settlement becomes effective, the Plan will calculate your final settlement benefit and pay it to you automatically through:
+The Court granted final approval of the settlement in January 2026, so the Plan will calculate your final settlement benefit and pay it to you automatically through:

 • A one-time back payment for alleged missed annuity amounts